 Step by Step instructions for changing the Enhanced Security level for your Mac with T2 chip

-For additional information please visit the discussion in our forum.
+For additional information or assistance in disabling Secure Boot, please visit the discussion in our forum.

 1) Boot into Recovery Mode

 Restart your Mac with T2 chip, press and hold Command (⌘)-R immediately after you see the Apple logo.
 This will boot the machine into macOS Recovery Mode.